 - Quantitative Analysis

-Aptive is implementing a multifaceted, integrated communications campaign designed to elevate VA Privacy Service’s value, reach and impact among its audiences and encourage the adoption and sustainment of best practices in privacy.
-Our work involves:
+Aptive implemented a multifaceted, integrated communications campaign designed to elevate VA Privacy Service’s value, reach and impact among its audiences and encourage the adoption and sustainment of best practices in privacy.
+Our work involved:

 Event management.
-Aptive also manages a quarterly Privacy in Action Speaker Series, which convenes leaders in the field of privacy who share their expertise with the greater privacy community within and outside of VA.
-We research and recruit experts in the field, communicate and market the event, coordinate audiovisual services, schedule and manage studio time, oversee event-day logistics and tables featuring promotional items, and create and distribute post-event surveys.
-We follow up to capture lessons learn and refine tactics.
+Aptive also managed a quarterly Privacy in Action Speaker Series, which convened leaders in the field of privacy who shared their expertise with the greater privacy community within and outside of VA.
+We researched and recruited experts in the field, marketed the event, coordinated audiovisual services, scheduled and managed studio time, oversaw event-day logistics and tables featuring promotional items, and created and distributed post-event surveys.
+We followed up to capture lessons learned and refine tactics.

 Partnership outreach.
-Additional partnership outreach involves seeking allies in the Veteran and privacy community who can all communicate about VA’s privacy efforts.
-We work closely with the VA Privacy director in researching speaking opportunities and preparing her for outreach efforts with Veterans service organizations.
+Additional partnership outreach involved seeking allies in the Veteran and privacy community who communicated about VA’s privacy efforts.
+We worked closely with the VA Privacy director in researching speaking opportunities and preparing her for outreach efforts with Veterans service organizations.

 Ongoing assessment.
-We assess these and other communications activities through regular focus groups that guide communications and marketing initiatives and ensure that messaging and recommendations are clear, useful and relevant.
+We assessed these and other communications activities through regular focus groups that guided communications and marketing initiatives and ensured that messaging and recommendations were clear, useful and relevant.

 Results and Benefits

-- More people attending events – Event attendance and interest is growing from event to event.
+- More people attending events – Event attendance and interest grew from event to event.
 A July 2018 event was attended by 300 people, up from 100 attendees at a similar event the same year.
-Demand for future privacy-related events is high.